 Selling to an investor cuts out most of these expenses.
 You pay no realtor commissions or closing fees, and because investors buy as-is, there are no repair costs.
 Even better, selling quickly means you’ll be able to stop paying ongoing holding costs like lot rent, utilities, insurance, and so forth.
 The savings add up fast and put more money in your pocket for a clean, hassle-free sale.

-7. Sale Certainty
+7. Guaranteed Sale

 Ready to Sell Your Mobile Home to an Investor?